For Prevention Professionals and Community Coalitions

 A 3-hour training of the trainer style workshop introducing the concepts and devices for vaping nicotine and marijuana, data on e-cigarette use in Washington, myth-busting health research, and the present state of e-cigarette policy.
 It is ideal for community coalitions, educators, and public health specialists looking to take action and start a conversation about vaping in their communities.
 This workshop was created in partnership with the Prevention Works in Seattle Drug-Free Community Coalition of Northeast Seattle.
 To learn more about the training, view this webinar.
 (We ask that you enter your name to watch the webinar to help us keep track of how many people have viewed the webinar.)

-Training workshops can be requested by emailing our Health Educator and Outreach Specialists.
+Training workshops can be requested by emailing our Public Health Education Team.

 Training Accompaniment Documents

 PowerPoint Presentation and Script Documents.
 Note that we ask that you not change any information on the slides.
-You may add your own logo.
 You can also use the “Hide Slide” function by right clicking on one of the slide tiles in the Default Section on the left.
 By selecting “Hide Slide” this will make the slide invisible in a presentation and not delete it from the whole slide deck.

 Washington’s E-Cigarette Law (Signed April 19, 2016) — ESSB 6328

 This new bill is a huge step forwarded in protecting the health of Washington’s children and youth.
 To read a full report of the bill, read this ESSB 6328 Senate Bill Report

 - Expanded definition of vapor products, maintains purchase age at 18